Posted: 20 months ago, last updated 6 months ago.

 The special Junior version of Bad News is intended for children age 8-11.

-Our experts have hand-picked the following similar games for you.
-These offer a similar way to play to Bad News or are games with a similar theme or topic.
-These are good alternative games to Bad News, or are a younger rated alternative for players not ready for PEGI 12+ or ESRB TEEN games.
+Our experts have hand-picked the following similar games.
+These are similar to Bad News in how they play or their theme.
+These are good alternative games to Bad News, or are a younger rated alternative for players not ready for PEGI 12 or ESRB TEEN games.